Azure/azureml-examples/.github/ISSUE_TEMPLATE/example-request.md

 ---
-name: Example request
+name: Request a new example
-about: Request an example
+about: Need a new example?
 title: ''
 labels: 'example request'
 assignees: ''